stephenslab/gtexresults/README.md

   a 3.5 GHz Intel Core i7, it took over 6 hours to complete).

 + A final collection of "canonical" and single-rank prior matrices based on SFA and the "BMAlite" models of Flutre *et al* (2013).
+These matrices are again written to another `.rds` file.
 This step is labeled `mash-paper_2`, and should take at most a minute to run.